ISO 27001:2022 Annex A Controls Explained

 Annex A Controls are designed to treat specific security risks relevant to your operations.

-The controls that are relevant should be documented in your Statement of Applicability (SOA).
-This should also include justification as to why a control has NOT been implemented (e.g. Not applicable).
+What is mandatory is your Statement of Applicability (or SOA).
+This document details which controls are relevant and which are not.
+This should also include justification as to why a control has NOT been implemented.

 In short: